inferred/FreeBuilder/README.md

 do not follow this one: while you gain compile-time verification that all parameters are set, you lose flexibility in client code, as well as opening yourself back up to the exact same subtle usage bugs as traditional constructors and factory methods.
-For the default `@FreeBuilder` case, where all parameters are required, this does not scale.
+For the default FreeBuilder case, where all parameters are required, this does not scale.

 If you want to follow <em>Effective Java</em> more faithfully in your own types,